- UCAS Code: G1L1

 In addition to the study of core mathematical methods, you’ll study applied analysis, mechanics, numerical analysis and statistics.

 The Honours-year project may be in Economics or Mathematics, or Statistics.

 Topics offered in Maths Honours-year classes include the mathematics of financial derivatives, mathematical modelling in biology and medicine, statistical modelling & analysis, and the mathematics of networks.

 Economics options include Econometrics, Econometric Theory, Macroeconomics, Microeconomics, Health Economics, Industrial Economics, Economics of Competitive Strategy.

-You’ll have access to well-equipped, modern laboratories and teaching rooms as well as 24-hour access to an advanced computer information network and a sophisticated virtual e-learning environment.
+You’ll have access to well-equipped, modern computing laboratories and teaching rooms, as well as 24-hour access to an advanced computer information network and a sophisticated virtual e-learning environment.
 We have also an undergraduate common room which gives you a modern and flexible area that's used for individual and group study work and is also a relaxing social space.

 In addition to the classes below, you're required to take an elective class.

 You'll study the basic concepts and standard methods of mathematical notation and proof, polynomial equations and inequalities, sequences and series, functions, limits and continuity, differentiation and integration.